xflipperkast/Flappy-Bird/README.md

 | 50-99 | Silver |
 | 100+ | Gold |

-## Cookie?
+## Are there cookies?
-Yes We have added a cookie.js to collect the personal best score and soon more cool stuff like coins and shop items
+Yes We have cookies.
+We use it for saving data about the game like your personal best score.
+We plan on putting more in there like coins and some other cool stuff, but for now we only have the score saved in there.
+These cookies are needed for the game to work as intended!